This bench is a

 der Weyden at the Church of Saint Martin in Ambierle, France).

-the top of the bench are lions facing one another and holding shields of their
+At the ends ofthe top of the bench are lions facing one another and holding shields of their

 own.
 Seated on their haunches, their